Complying with PCI DSS Requirement 8: what you need to do.

 Use complex passwordsIf a password isn’t sufficiently complex, it’s much easier for an attacker to gain access to an environment.
 An attacker may try a brute-force attack against a system by entering multiple passwords (via an automated tool entering thousands of passwords within a matter of seconds) until one works.

-The PCI standard requires you to change passwords at least once every 90 days, and have at least 7 characters, including an upper- and lower-case letter.
+The PCI standard requires your passwords have at least 7 characters, including an upper- and lower-case letter.
 Other standards recommend requiring longer passwords and adding numbers and special characters.
 Passwords that fall short of these criteria can easily be broken using a password-cracking tool.

 In practice, the longer the password and more character formats, the more difficult it will be for an attacker to crack a password.